Table of Contents

 }

-This ensures that when a child Account’s Industry field is updated, the parent Account’s Industry also updates accordingly.
+It ensures that when a child Account’s Industry field is updated, the parent Account’s Industry field is updated accordingly.

 Scenario: Prevent Contact Deletion if Related Cases Exist